Felipe31/CRUD-API/README.md

-# CRUD backend to handle companies, units, assets and users
+# CRUD backend to handle companies, units, assets, and users

 ### Rules
-- Each asset must have an image, name, description, model, owner, status and health level;
+- Each asset must have an image, name, description, model, owner, status, and health level;
 - Each asset is part of a unit;
 - Each unit is part of a company;
 - Every user is part of a company;